mohangk/easy_rack_stack/README.md

 ubuntu:vagrant, because the remote and ssh user is setup as ubuntu.
 Need to allow for it to be done by the vagrant user

-* Automate 'bundle install' on git push. git-deploy is suppose to do this but I am not sure if its working.
+* Automate 'bundle install, rake assets:clean , rake assets:precompile (for production mode) and rake db:migrate' on git push. git-deploy is suppose to do this but I am not sure if its working.
 Maybe it does not work for the first push ?

 * Figure out cleanest way to setup database from the local machine instead of ssh-ing